System Architecture¶

 GoPlugin --> Binaries["plugin binaries<br/>(per platform)"]

-Plugins declare capabilities and the host enforces them:
+Plugins declare ABAC policies and the engine enforces them:

 # Plugin manifest